bilelmoussaoui/belmoussaoui.com/content/blog/14-trying-out-zola.md

 ### Publishing

 The simplest way of publishing a static website nowadays is to use something like Github/Gitlab Pages.
-The documentation got you covered as they include the `yaml` receipe for the popular services out there <https://www.getzola.org/documentation/deployment/overview/>.
+The documentation got you covered as they include the `yaml` recipe for the popular services out there <https://www.getzola.org/documentation/deployment/overview/>.

-Although, when using the Github receipe, it seems there is an error in the documentation and you will have to do the following change for it to work
+Although, when using the Github recipe, it seems there is an error in the documentation and you will have to do the following change for it to work

 ```diff
 -           TOKEN: ${{ secrets.GITHUB_TOKEN }}